-A correct answer is, that God is represented in every act of kindness done, whether by his children or by the world; because their actions under such circumstances are the results, in some measure, of his character and disposition.
-And yet this answer is not full enough to be satisfactory.
-But, thank God, a fuller investigation, in the light of his Word, reveals a boundless sympathy on God's part,-providing also an abundant succor, which is shortly to be revealed.
+A correct answer is, that God is represented in every act of kindness done, whether by his children or by the world; because their actions under such circumstances are the result of their possession of some measure of his character and disposition.
+This answer is not full enough to be satisfactory; but, thank God, a fuller investigation, in the light of his Word, reveals a boundless sympathy on his part,-providing an abundant succor, which is shortly to be revealed.

 But why does not God immediately succor his creatures from calamities?
-Or, to go still farther back, why does he who has all wisdom to know and all power to prevent, permit calamities,-cyclones, earthquakes, 'tidal - waves, destructive floods, pestilences, etc.?
-And while we are about it, we may as well include all the evils which God could, if he would, prevent-all the forms of sickness and pain and death; every form of destruction-wars, murders, etc.; every thing which causes pain or trouble to those willing to do and be in harmony with God?
+Or, to go still further back, why does he, who has all wisdom to know and all power to prevent, permit calamities,-cyclones, earthquakes, tidal-waves, destructive floods, pestilences, etc.?
+And while we are about it, we may as well include all the evils which God could prevent, if he would-all the forms of sickness and pain and death; every manner of destruction-wars, murders, etc.; every thing which causes pain or trouble to those willing to do and to be in harmony with God?
 The answer to one of these questions will be the answer to every question on the subject; for all human evils are related and have a common source or cause.

-To fully comprehend this cause, we must go far back, to the very beginning of sickness, pain, death and sorrow,-to the Garden of Eden, where neither famine, pestilence, cyclone, earthquake, nor death in any form was permitted; where man and his surroundings and conditions were pronounced "very good," even by God himself, and certainly greatly appreciated by man, who had to be driven out and prevented from returning by the fiery sword which kept the way of access to the life-sustaining fruits of the trees of the garden.
+To comprehend this cause fully, we must go far back, to the very beginning of sickness, pain, death and sorrow.-to the Garden of Eden, where neither famine, pestilence, cyclone, earthquake, nor death in any form was permitted; where man and his surroundings and conditions were pronounced "very good," even by God himself, and must certainly have been greatly appreciated by man, who had to be driven out and prevented from returning by the fiery sword which kept the way of access to the life-sustaining fruits of the trees of the garden.

-How came it that the Creator, who so graciously provided for the life and comfort of his creatures, and who communed with them and gave them his blessing and the promise of everlasting life upon the sole condition of continued obedience, should so change in his attitude toward his creatures, as to drive them from the enjoyments of those Eden comforts and blessings, out into the unprepared earth-to toil and weariness and insufficient sustenance, and thus to death?
+And this Creator, who so graciously provided for the life and comfort of his creatures, and who communed with them and gave them his blessing and the promise of everlasting life upon the sole condition of continued obedience,-how came it that he should so change in his attitude toward his creatures as to drive them from the enjoyments of those Eden comforts and blessings, out into the unprepared earth-to toil and weariness and insufficient sustenance, and thus to death?

-We must remember that only the Garden of Eden was "prepared," and fit for man's comfortable enjoyment of the favor of life.
-The preparation of the whole earth for man, requiring in a natural way seven thousand years more to entirely fit it for the habitation of perfect, obedient, human children of God, the Creator specially or miraculously prepared the Garden of Eden in advance merely as a fit place for Adam's trial.
-God foresaw the fall of his creature, and provided that the penalty for sin, "dying thou shalt die," instead of being suddenly inflicted as by a lightning stroke, or other speedy method, should be served out gradually by conflict with the unfavorable conditions (of climate, sterility of soil, storms, miasms, thorns, weeds, etc.,) of the as yet unprepared earth.
+We must remember that the Creator specially or miraculously "prepared" in advance the Garden of Eden, only, for man's comfortable enjoyment of the favors of life, and a fitting place for his trial.
+God foresaw the fall of his creature, and provided that the penalty of sin, "dying thou shalt die," instead of being suddenly inflicted, as by a lightning stroke or other speedy method, should be served out gradually by conflict with the unfavorable conditions (of climate, sterility of soil, storms, miasma, thorns, weeds, etc.,) of the unprepared earth; the preparation of which would require seven thousand years more to entirely fit it for the habitation of perfect, obedient, human children of God.